benjamin-awd/NYT-Article-Popularity/README.md

 - Change publication time to between 10pm and 3am
 - Make sure the story is tied to the current socio-political context and use the right keywords
 - Use a recommendation system to drive traffic to from popular articles to unpopular articles

+As previously mentioned, this model can also be used in tandem with the moderation team's current tools to improve overall moderation effiency.

 ## Limitations